Kota Ibushi: Early career (2004–2009)

 Ibushi was trained by Kyohei Mikami and Shuji Kondo.
-He made his debut for DDT Pro-Wrestling (DDT) on July 1, 2004, losing to Kudo.
+He made his debut for DDT Pro-Wrestling (DDT) on July 1, 2004 at Audience 2004 losing to Kudo.
 In 2005, he won his first championship, when he and Daichi Kakimoto defeated Darkside Hero! and Toru Owashi to win the KO-D Tag Team Championship.
-On June 25, 2006, he lost to Danshoku Dino in a match for the Championship and spent most of later 2006 competing in multiple tag team matches.
+On June 25, 2006, he lost to Danshoku Dino in a match for the championship and spent most of later 2006 competing in multiple tag team matches.
 In 2007 Ibushi's fortunes fared better and he began to win more matches, including defeating BxB Hulk at a co-promoted event held by DDT and Dragon Gate.
 Later in 2007, Ibushi defeated Madoka to win the vacant Independent World Junior Heavyweight Championship.
-In February 2008, Ibushi defeated Tanomusaku Toba to retain the Independent World Junior Heavyweight Championship and win the Ironman Heavymetalweight Championship.
+In February 2008, Ibushi defeated Thanomsak Toba to retain the Independent World Junior Heavyweight Championship and win the Ironman Heavymetalweight Championship.
 He would go on to lose the Ironman championship to Dino.
 On July 20, 2008, Ibushi would defeat Kudo in the Next KO-D Openweight Championship One Day Tournament finals but would ultimately lose to the KO-D champion Dick Togo a month later.

 Golden☆Lovers and departure (2009–2016)

 Ibushi would start teaming up with Kenny Omega as the "Golden☆Lovers" and on January 24, 2009, they defeated Harashima and Toru Owashi to win the KO-D Tag Team Championship and lost them in May to Dick Togo and Taka Michinoku.
 In the summer of 2009, Ibushi won the first KO-D Openweight Championship Contendership Tournament and went on to win the KO-D Openweight Championship from Harashima.
 During his time as champion he also won the Ironman Heavymetalweight Championship and would lose the Openweight Championship to Shuji Ishikawa.
-After winning the Best of the Super Juniors in New Japan Pro-Wrestling (NJPW) his matches in DDT were mostly tag team matches with his Omega or matches involving IWGP Junior Heavyweight Tag Team Championship.
-Ibushi's fortunes in 2011 were better, he teamed up with Danshoku Dino to win the KO-D Tag Team Championship, however after dislocating his shoulder he vacated the title.
+After winning the Best of the Super Juniors in New Japan Pro-Wrestling (NJPW) his matches in DDT were mostly tag team matches with Omega or matches involving the IWGP Junior Heavyweight Tag Team Championship.
+In 2011, Ibushi teamed up with Danshoku Dino to win the KO-D Tag Team Championship, however after dislocating his shoulder he vacated the title.